UMT 20x25 white / N38 - board holder

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
-Furthermore, small elements of these devices can complicate diagnosis when they are in the body.
+- Possible danger to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
+Furthermore, miniscule components of these devices are able to be problematic in medical diagnosis after entering the body.

 Dust and powder from neodymium magnets are flammable.